anthonyhlcheng/OpenLDBWSjsServer/README.md

 ## Background Information & General Questions

-### What is OpenDBWS?
+### What is OpenLDBWS?

-OpenDBWS is a request response web service to access real time train information in England, Scotland and Wales.
+OpenLDBWS is a request response web service to access real time train information in England, Scotland and Wales.
 It is the same service that powers the Live Departure Boards.
 All information is provided in XML format.

 For more information, go to <http://lite.realtime.nationalrail.co.uk/openldbws/>